Cenote

 This connection makes Dos Ojos not just a cenote—it’s a gateway to a vast underground world.

-Why Dive in Cenote Dos Ojos?
+Why Dive in Dos Ojos Cenote?

 For open water divers, Cenote Dos Ojos is the perfect introduction to cavern diving.
 The dives are: